-- NOTE: This carburetor was designed with a dual mounting pattern, so that it can be installed on a manifold machined for a 4150 or 4500 series carburetor. - WARNING!
-Holley Performance Products highly recommends that a quality fuel filter be installed with any replacement carburetor to catch any debris that may still remain in the system.
-Any debris that may enter the carburetor can cause the carburetor to flood or malfunction.
-A carburetor that has a malfunction caused by debris in the system due to negligence of the owner will void the warranty. - 1.
+- WARNING!
+Holley Performance Products highly recommends that a quality fuel filter be installed with any replacement carburetor to catch any dirt that may still remain in the system.
+Any dirt that may enter the carburetor can cause the carburetor to flood or malfunction.
+A carburetor that has a malfunction caused by dirt in the system due to negligence of the owner will void the warranty. - 1.
+Remove shop rags or towels from the manifold opening. - 2.
 Install a flange gasket on the manifold.
-If a spacer is being used, the installation order will be: flange gasket, spacer, and another flange gasket over the manifold stud. - WARNING!
-The carburetor should be installed directly onto the manifold without an adapter whenever possible.
+If a spacer is being used the order will be flange gasket, spacer, and another flange gasket over the manifold stud bolts. - WARNING!

+The carburetor should be installed directly onto its manifold without an adapter whenever possible.
 Sometimes an adapter can create problems with hood clearance, airflow, throttle linkage, fuel line attachment, and/or fuel mixture distribution.
-Operate the linkage to ensure correct travel by fully opening and closing the throttle by hand, as well as with the accelerator pedal (with engine off). - 2.
-Place the carburetor in position over the four studs.
-Then, install supplied flat washers, tightening each nut gradually.
-Tighten in a criss-cross pattern to 60 in./lbs.
+However, if an adapter is required, one is available through your Holley distributor under P/N 17-9, which adapts the Model 4500 to AFB- Holley square flange manifolds.
+Adapter height is 2-1/4 inches.
+Operate the linkage to ensure correct travel by fully opening and closing the throttle by hand, as well as with the accelerator pedal (with engine off). - 3.
+Place the carburetor in position over the four stud bolts and secure in place.
+Tighten in a criss cross pattern to 60 in-lbs.
 Be careful not to over-tighten the nuts. - WARNING!
-Over-tightening the carburetor flange hold-down nuts may result in a warped or cracked carburetor throttle body.
-The carburetor hold-down nuts should be tightened down progressively in a criss-cross pattern to 60 in./lbs., to prevent vacuum leaks and to avoid causing damage to the throttle body.
-A carburetor that has been damaged due to negligence of the owner will void the warranty. - NOTE: Fuel line must be modified or a new fuel line must be installed due to increased center-center distance on the fuel bowl inlets.
+Over-tightening the carburetor manifold flange hold-down nuts may result in a warped or cracked carburetor throttle body.
+The carburetor hold-down nuts should be tightened down progressively in a criss-cross pattern to

+60 in./lbs., so that vacuum leaks are prevented and to avoid causing damage to the throttle body.
+A carburetor that has been damaged due to negligence of the owner will void the warranty.

+NOTE: Existing fuel line must be modified or a new fuel line must be installed due to increased center-center distance on the fuel bowl inlets.
 This carburetor is supplied with -6AN fuel inlet fittings.
-The inlet machining for the HOLLEY ALUMINUM ULTRA XP fuel bowls is SAE -8 port straight o-ring (3/4"-16). - 3.
-Connect the fuel lines, throttle linkage, and return springs.
-Operate the linkage to ensure correct travel by fully opening and closing the throttle by hand, as well as with the accelerator pedal (with engine off).
+The inlet machining for the Aluminum fuel bowls is SAE -8 port straight O-ring (3⁄4"-16).

+4. Connect the fuel lines, throttle linkage, and return springs.
+Operate linkage to assure correct travel by fully opening and closing the throttle by hand.

+WARNING!
+Check the throttle linkage for sticking, binding or interference by having an assistant at the helm operate the throttle controls while an experienced mechanic watches the operation of the carburetor(s) to detect any malfunctions.
+If any binding, sticking, or interference is found, it must be corrected before proceeding any further.

+- 5. Reinstall the flame arrestor and reconnect all hoses. - 6.
+Open all hatches and allow the bilge to ventilate naturally until no fuel vapors are present. - Reconnect the battery and operate the bilge blower for a minimum of ten (10) minutes.

+WARNING!
+The bilge blower should be operated until all fumes have been safely expelled from the bilge area.
+The blower should be run for at least ten minutes and longer, if necessary.